flax-lang/flax/issues.md

 5. String operators

-6. Foreach loop on tuples, and `for (A, B, ...), i in X` where `i` is the current iteration index

-7. 'cases' member of enums to enable runtime enumeration... of the enumeration.
+7. 'cases' member of enums to enable runtime enumeration of... the enumeration.

 8. Operator overloading for assignment and subscript/slice